 The inspector will look for names and stock numbers of the parts, the names of the buyer and seller of the parts as well as the vehicle identification number (VIN) of the car that the part was initially installed in.
 This is a step required to prevent the use of stolen parts during the repair.
-This is also why you have to look into the vehicle history report when purchasing a car.
+This is also why you have to look into the vehicle history report and the current title when purchasing a car.

 Even if you are buying a car from the used car dealer, check the vehicle history reports to make sure there is no title washing going on.
 This happens when a salvage vehicle is brought into another state that doesn’t recognize the salvage brand.
 The car is issued a new title which may conceal its salvage status.
 This illegal move can up its resale value significantly.